dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 ## Where We Left Of

-In [part 1 of this tutorial](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), we set up our board and setup movements for our player.
+In [part 1](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), of this tutorial, we set up our board and implemented movements for our player.

-In [part 2](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/), we the added our terrain, made blockchain puns and ended up with this code:
+In [part 2](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/), we the added our terrain, made blockchain puns.

 ![A screen recording of the board with the player walking around pushing blocks as they go.](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/assets/pushing.svg)

+We ended up with this code:

 ```console
 .